 Letter to an Eagle Scout

-(NOTE: This letter is a response from Mark Alexander to his son, a Cadet at the U.S. Air Force Academy, concerning the Boy Scouts of America national board proposal to allow homosexual Scout leaders into positions of leadership.
-Alexander is both a Troop Scoutmaster and member of his area Boy Scout Executive Council.)
+(NOTE: This letter is an open letter by Mark Alexander to his son, an Eagle Scout and Air Force Academy cadet, concerning the Boy Scouts of America national board proposal to allow homosexual members, and eventually, homosexual Scout leaders.
+Alexander is both a Troop Scoutmaster and Boy Scout Executive Council member.
 Postscript added on 01FEB.

 I received your note about news of an upcoming proposal before the Boy Scouts of America national board.
 According to the news release regarding that proposal, “The BSA is discussing potentially removing the national membership restriction regarding sexual orientation.”
 You are correct, the removal of this restriction will permit local BSA Councils to accept avowed homosexuals as members and, moreover, to allow homosexuals to serve in leadership positions at all levels of the organization.
 Given the immediate protests this proposal evoked from rank-and-file leaders and Scouts, a decision on this unfortunate matter has been delayed until the May annual meeting.